High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 As a result, high ticket online sales processes have evolved to leverage video heavily.
 Your team should be adept at giving polished virtual presentations and demos.
 Small details matter – good lighting, clear audio, professional background – because you’re often making a first impression on a CEO via a webcam.
 The good news: clients are now willing to make large purchases via Zoom calls that once would have required on-site visits.

-A survey by McKinsey found upwards of 70% of B2B decision makers are open to fully remote sales processes for deals over $50,000 (a trend that spiked during 2020 and has persisted) (12).
+A survey by McKinsey found upwards of 70% of B2B decision makers are open to fully remote sales processes for deals over $50,000 (12).
 In other words, remote closing high-ticket sales is not only possible, it’s increasingly common.

 - Digital-first buyer journey: Today’s B2B buyer often goes through most of their journey digitally – researching vendors online, reading reviews, attending webinars – before ever engaging a rep. By the time they speak to you, they may have already formed a strong impression from your website or LinkedIn presence.
 Ensure your digital touchpoints exude credibility.